 In 2017 Jon was awarded the RIAS Accreditation in Sustainable Design and is the man to talk to about passive solar design, stack-effect ventilation, heat pumps, solar panels, photovoltaics and wind turbines.
 He is a member of the Centre for Alternative Technology in Wales and the Eden Project in Cornwall.

 Also in 2017 Jon was awarded the RIAS Accreditation in Conservation Architecture, one of only a handful of Architects to achieve both RIAS accreditations.
 He is a member if the Society of Protection for Ancient Buildings and has experience of conservation and repair of all grades of listed buildings, scheduled monuments, statutes and sculptures as well as completing a number or projects in conservation areas across Scotland.

-Jon carried out Planning Supervisor services on commercial, residential and industrial projects for many years, completed the conversion to CDM-Coordinator in 2007 and is a member of the Association of Project Safety.
+Jon carried out Planning Supervisor services on commercial, residential and industrial projects for many years, completed the conversion to CDM-Coordinator in 2007, upgraded to Principal designer in 2016 and is an Incorporated Member of the Association of Project Safety.